ONEARMY/community-platform/functions/logs/README.md

 https://stackoverflow.com/a/64821508

-These files should be initally check into Git but ignored for changes.
+These files should be initially checked into Git but ignored for changes.

 https://stackoverflow.com/a/17410119